Dui1202/Elina-s-Witchcraft/README.md

 # 🧙‍♀️ Elina's Witchcraft - Wave Survival Game

-Welcome to **Magic Shooter** — a fast-paced wave-based survival game where you play as a powerful witch defending against an endless horde of monsters!
+Welcome to **Elina's Witchcraft** — a fast-paced wave-based survival game where you play as a powerful witch defending against an endless horde of monsters!
 Use magic projectiles, upgrade your spells, and survive for as long as possible! 💥

 ---